The profit margin puzzle in furniture: A complete guide

 1. Changing customer preferences

 The key to increasing net profit margins is catering to customer preferences.
-If their customers are active on TikTok, brands must consider marketing their products over the platform.
+If their customers are active on TikTok, brands should consider marketing their products on that platform.
 Or, if buyers are demanding heart-shaped lamps, companies should ensure their inventory includes them.

 Brands that recognize such customer preferences and act on them will more likely be recognized.
 Additionally, they will also see greater profits.

-But customer preferences change quickly.
-So, meeting these expectations can be challenging.
+But customer preferences change quickly, and as a result, meeting these expectations can be challenging.
 Fortunately, brands can track customer trends in a variety of ways.

-They can conduct surveys or monitor the feedback on their social channels to recognize customer demands.
-They can also use their reviews to understand common concerns.
+They can conduct surveys or monitor the feedback on their social channels to recognize customer demands, and they can use customer reviews to understand common concerns.

 2. Competition

-All types of furniture businesses compete for the attention of the same target group.
+All types of furniture business compete for the attention of the same broad target group.
 And these consumers prefer the tactility of an in-store experience and the convenience of online shopping.
+Research by McKinsey found that 75% of consumers now shop both online and in store.

 Other financial metrics to consider for furniture businesses